hasindu2008/sigfish/README.md

 # sigfish-haru

-This is an early fork of the [sigfish](https://github.com/hasindu2008/sigfish) which demonstrates the integration of HARU for real-time squiggle mapping.

-Building instruction are described in the [HARU](https://github.com/beebdev/HARU).
+This is an early fork of [sigfish](https://github.com/hasindu2008/sigfish) which demonstrates the integration of Hardware Accelerated Read Until (HARU) for efficient and fast nanopore squiggle mapping.
+Building and usage instruction are described in the [HARU](https://github.com/beebdev/HARU) repostory.